Roman Army during the Pax Romana: Living conditions

 Parades were held on certain days to commemorate important events, with military events being rare.
-The Severi festival was a significant event, aimed at reminding soldiers of their loyalty.
+The Severi festival was an important event, aimed at reminding soldiers of their loyalty.
 Deified emperors like Augustus, Claudius, and Trajan were also remembered, along with Julius Caesar and Germanicus, the grandson of Augustus.
 Most occasions required a formal parade of the unit, usually accompanied by a sacrifice of bulls, cows, or oxen.
 The sacrificial meat was eaten, as seen during Titus's celebration of Jerusalem's capture in AD 70.
 These festivals were likely to be followed by feasting, where the sacrificial meat was eaten.

 Diet

 During a campaign, it was absolutely vital for Roman commanders to keep their army supplied with everything they needed.
 Providing for the army in its garrisons required considerable effort, even in peacetime.
 The cost of food was a standard deduction from a soldier's pay.
 It was vital that proper rations were issued to ensure the morale of the army, its health and efficiency.
 One of the fundamental components of the military diet was corn (frumentum).
-A significant proportion of the rations were distributed in an uncooked state.
+A great proportion of the rations were distributed in an uncooked state.
 Individual rations were issued to soldiers, who then prepared them in contuberniums, either in ovens set into the fortress walls or built into the barrack blocks.
 The army's daily diet comprised two principal meals: breakfast (prandium) in the morning and dinner (cena) at the end of the day.
 The grain ration was typically distributed in its fundamental form, although during military campaigns it might be provided in the form of hard-tack biscuits (bucellatum).
 These biscuits were then ground by the soldiers into flour.

 The provision of grain was secured either from civilian sources and from land owned, or leased, by the army itself.
 In contrast to the general impression roman soldiers were not vegetarian.
 Along with lentils, onions, radishes, cabbages and other vegetables pork, beef, sheep and goat were part of their diet.
 Other items were Garum, pork fat, spices, a large variety of fruits and nuts salt, vintage wine (vinum), sour wine (acetum) and Celtic beer (cervesa).
 Apart from purchase, additional food could be supplied by hunting and there is considerable evidence for soldiers indulging in this.
 Deer, especially red and roe dear and elk, were commonly hunted for food as well as sport in the northern provinces.
 The rations issued by the army appear in general to have been adequate, if inclined to be somewhat monotonous, and were evidently often supplemented by private purchases.